 Is it safe to use Emetrol during pregnancy?

 During pregnancy, there are many conditions that moms should be aware of.
-All medications during pregnancy are likely to give side effects, especially for first three months of pregnancy when the growth of the embryo is very sensitive.
+All medications during pregnancy are likely to give side effects, especially for the first three months of pregnancy when the growth of the embryo is very sensitive.
 Emetrol contains no antihistamines, alcohol, aspirin, or caffeine.
 Emetrol contains glucose/sugar, glycerin, phosphoric acid, and purified water which is in things you eat and drink on a daily basis.

 Emetrol is strong enough for adults and safe for children ages 2 and up.
-Therefore, it will be so much important to consult the specialist prior taking the medicine.
+Therefore, it will be so much important to consult the specialist prior to taking the medicine.
 This is so because each pregnancy has a different condition that needs special treatments.
 Emetrol is safe for pregnancy but moms need to discuss it with their doctors, ob-gyns, and health professional before taking it.

 Read another article about 8 Essential oils to induce labor naturally